lf-edge/ekuiper/docs/en_US/rules/data_template.md

-# Use Golang template to customize analaysis result in Kuiper
+# Use Golang template to customize analaysis result in eKuiper

 ## Introduction

-After performing data analysis and processing through Kuiper, users can use various sink to send data analysis result to different systems.
+After performing data analysis and processing through eKuiper, users can use various sink to send data analysis result to different systems.
 For the same analysis results, the format required by different sinks may not be the same.
 For example, in an Internet of Things scenario, when it is found that the temperature of a device is too high, a request needs to be sent to a rest service in the cloud.
 At the same time, a control command needs to be sent to the device through the MQTT protocol locally.
 The data format required by them may not be the same.
 Therefore, it is necessary to perform "secondary processing" on the results from the analysis before the data is sent to different targets.
 This article will introduce how to use the data template in the sink to achieve "secondary processing" of the analysis results.

 ## Golang template introduction

 The Golang template applies a piece of logic to the data, and then formats and outputs the data according to the logic specified by the user.
 The common usage scenario of the Golang template is in web development.
-For example, after converting and controlling a data structure in Golang, it is converted to HTML tags and output to the browser.
-Kuiper uses [Golang template](https://golang.org/pkg/text/template/) to implement "secondary processing" of the analysis results.
+For example, after converting and controlling a data structure in Golang, it is converted to HTML tags and output to the browser. eKuiper uses [Golang template](https://golang.org/pkg/text/template/) to implement "secondary processing" of the analysis results.
 Please refer to the following introduction from Golang.

 > Templates are executed by applying them to a data structure.
 Annotations in the template refer to elements of the data structure (typically a field of a struct or a key in a map) to control execution and derive values to be displayed.
 Execution of the template walks the structure and sets the cursor, represented by a period '.' and called "dot", to the value at the current location in the structure as execution proceeds.
 >